eiji03aero/til/README.md

     - mobile a okay
     - sidebar
     - content of top nav
-  - move the page template from index.html to js
-  - add type field on post
-    - summary, thoughts
-- [ ] add library to parse and format markdown files in content

-## Archive
 - [x] add ui framework to make it look better
   - choose one:
     - has sidebar feature